football-betting/rating-api/Readme.md

 ---

 ### Execute Command:
-- to get all matches from the European Championship
+- to get all ratings from the European Championship
-    - `bin/console football:matches`
+    - `bin/console football:ratings`
-- to get only live matches from the European Championship
+- to get only live ratings from the European Championship
-    - `bin/console football:matches --live`
+    - `bin/console football:ratings --live`

 ---
 ###RabbitMq